The NAGWS/USA rulebook

 Scheduling, Rescheduling, And Forfeiting

-- All matches should be
+- All games should be

 scheduled as double headers, JV first then Varsity following one hour later.

-scheduling of referees.
+easier scheduling of referees.

 - Games are to start at